etchcode/etchcode/static/pages/help/fromScratch.md

 ![Scratch Hello World with Threading](images/scratch_hello_world_threading.png)

 In Etch, you can't write multiple groups side by side.
-Instead, you would write it like this
+Instead, you would write it like this:

 	flag clicked:
 		say("Hello World")